zakariaouh/kataBankAccount/README.md

 # Bank account kata

-- Developped using TDD
+- Developed using TDD
-- You can start by executing tests in BanKataApplication.java or tests
+- You can start by executing tests or BanKataApplication.java

 Think of your personal bank account experience When in doubt, go for the simplest solution